 Rudolf Ites took command of his old boat U-709 on 3 Dec 1943.
-He had by then spent over 110 days at sea during 4 patrols with the boat as Watch Officer so he knew her well.
+He had by then spent over 110 days at sea on her, so he knew her well.

 Ites left base at Lorient, France for his first patrol as Commander on 25 Jan 1944.
-On 22 Feb U-709 was ordered to join the 31 boat strong Wolfpack Preussen (e.
-Prussia).
-She would be one of 8 boats lost from that group.
+On 22 Feb U-709 was ordered to join the 31 boat strong Wolfpack Preussen (Prussia).
+She would be one of eight boats to be lost from that group.